confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 Since ksqlDB runs natively on Apache Kafka®, you'll need to have a Kafka installation running that ksqlDB is configured to use.
 The docker-compose files to the right will run everything for you via Docker, including ksqlDB running [Kafka Connect](https://docs.confluent.io/current/connect/index.html) in embedded mode.
 Embedded Connect enables you to leverage the power of Connect without having to manage a separate Connect cluster--ksqlDB will manage one for you.
 Additionally, we will be using PostgreSQL as an external datastore to integrate with ksqlDB.

-Copy and paste the below ``docker-compose`` content into a file named ``docker-compose.yml`` in an empty local working directory.
-We will create and add a number of other files to this directory during this tutorial.
+In an empty local working directory, copy and paste the following `docker-compose` content into a file named `docker-compose.yml`.
+You will create and add a number of other files to this directory during this tutorial.

 ```bash
 ---